Analysis of Current Needs and Problems

 Section titled “Cognitive Co-Creation: Symbiosis in Action”Perhaps the most defining shift Pyragogy embodies is the move toward Cognitive Co-Creation.

-Contemporary studies, such as Noroozi et al. (2024), emphasize the need for ethical frameworks that preserve human intentionality in AI-augmented learning ecosystems.
+Contemporary studies, such as Noroozi et al. (2024), emphasize the need for ethical frameworks that preserve human intentionality in AI-augmented ecosystems.

 What we are living in this very project, in this very moment, is itself an act of cognitive co-creation.